Aggregation Trees: Empirical Monte-Carlo

 \subsection{Population}

-We base our simulations on a data set previously used to evaluate the impact of maternal smoking on birth weight \citep[see, e.g.,][]{almond2005costs, cattaneo2010efficient, heiler2021effect, bodory2022high}.
+We base our simulations on a data set previously used to evaluate the impact of maternal smoking on birth weight \parencite[see, e.g.,][]{almond2005costs, cattaneo2010efficient, heiler2021effect, bodory2022high}.
 Since we will use the same data set in our empirical illustration in the next section, we postpone the discussion of previous findings to that section and focus here on the details of the data.

-The clean data set consists of $435,124$ observations measured in Pennsylvania between $1989$ and $1991$.
+The clean data set consists of $435{,}124$ observations measured in Pennsylvania between $1989$ and $1991$.
 The outcome of interest is the infant's weight at birth in grams.
 The treatment indicator equals one if the mother smoked during pregnancy and zero otherwise.
-The pre-treatment covariate vector contains $39$ confounders and heterogeneity variables, providing information on the mother's and father's background characteristics (age, ethnicity, whether the mother was married or foreign-born), mother's behavior possibly associated with smoking (whether she drank alcohol during pregnancy, how many drinks per week), maternal medical risk factors not affected by smoking during pregnancy, and birth characteristics (e.g., whether the infant is first born, number and quality of prenatal care visits).\footnote{\ Table \ref{table_data_description} in Online Supplement \ref{app_data} provides a description of all the variables.}
+The pre-treatment covariate vector contains $39$ confounders and heterogeneity variables, providing information on the mother's and father's background characteristics (age, ethnicity, whether the mother was married or foreign-born), mother's behavior possibly associated with smoking (whether she drank alcohol during pregnancy, how many drinks per week), maternal medical risk factors not affected by smoking during pregnancy, and birth characteristics (e.g., whether the infant is first born, number and quality of prenatal care visits).\footnote{\ Table \ref{table_data_description} in Appendix \ref{app_data_description} provides a description of all the variables.}

 To avoid common support issues, we drop children whose parents were particularly young or old at birth, or who attended more than thirty prenatal care visits.
 Moreover, we drop children whose mothers used to consume more than ten alcoholic drinks per week during pregnancy.
 A total of $596$ observations are removed from the original data set.